 |Canada TSX||CAD 10|

-Of course, fixed commission pricing is especially appealing if the price is as low as Fineco’s. £2.95 per order comfortably undercuts most of the established competition, beating Hargreaves Lansdown (£11.95), AJ Bell (£9.95) and IG (£8) by a significant margin.
+Of course, fixed commission pricing is especially apt if the price is as low as Fineco’s. £2.95 per order comfortably undercuts most of the established competition, beating Hargreaves Lansdown (£11.95), AJ Bell (£9.95) and IG (£8) by a significant margin.

 |Fee per order on LSE stock|

-Fineco share dealing commission on European share orders is similarly low at just $3.95, compared to Hargreaves Lansdown (£11.95), AJ Bell (£9.95) and IG (€10) by a significant margin.
+Fineco share dealing commission on European share orders come out at just €3.95, compared to Hargreaves Lansdown (£11.95), AJ Bell (£9.95) and IG (€10) by a significant margin.

 |Fee per order on Xetra Stock

-And the good news doesn’t end there, Fineco traders are spared additional commission fees, so you don’t have to worry about monthly fees, custody fees, market connectivity costs or inactivity charges.
+The same goes for the commission on US share orders.
+And the good news doesn’t end there, Fineco traders are spared additional commission fees, so you don’t have to worry about monthly fees, custody fees, market connectivity costs, or inactivity charges.

 Fineco Bank UK offers three platforms: PowerDesk, which is designed to cater to the needs of advanced traders, a web platform that gives web users accessible but detailed trading functionality in their browser, and a mobile app (see below).

 If you’re an experienced trader, PowerDesk offers a wealth of advanced tools and functionality.
 The platform is designed to enable detailed technical analysis (users have over 90 technical analysis indicators at their disposal) and allows you to optimise your performance by customising the trading space.

 Built in-house, Fineco’s trading platforms are undoubtedly powerful and thoroughly equipped with an abundance of tools and market information, but we found them rather more challenging to navigate than some competitors.